Skip to content

 Members Public

-The week of December 15th through December 21st, roughly 365 cyber news articles were reviewed.
-A light amount of cyber threat trends and adversarial behavior news to share.
-Been thinkin about how AI is powering fraud.
-We are only starting to see the effects of AI on fraud.
-Deepfake voice
+The week of January 12th through January 18th, around 389 cyber news articles were reviewed.
+A light-ish amount of cyber threat trends and adversarial behavior news to share.
+Been thinkin about social engineering and the attack on trust.
+From credential harvesting, attacking help desks, and employees via impersonation to funds

 Members Public

-The week of December 8th through December 14th, roughly 374 cyber news articles were reviewed.
-A light amount of cyber threat trends and adversarial behavior news to share.
-Been thinkin about the complexity of zero trust and the effect on small businesses.
-We’ve made zero trust overly complex, even
+The week of January 5th through January 11th, around 337 cyber news articles were reviewed.
+A moderate amount of cyber threat trends and adversarial behavior news to share.
+Been thinkin about the things we can’t keep ignoring, like hygiene.
+The same threat actor behavior has been happening for years,

 Members Public